Melissa R. Dale

 Michigan State University 2016 – 2024

-PhD Candidate: Computer Science and Engineering
+PhD: Computer Science and Engineering

 Information Fusion, Machine Learning, AutoML, Computer Vision